barbaramartina/swift-operation-queues/README.md

 ## Queues

-[NSOperationQueue](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/NSOperationQueue_class/) is the container class in charge of handling operations, sending them to be executed, prioritazing the execution order, handling the threads to which every operation is assigned or using [GCD](https://developer.apple.com/library/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/).
+[NSOperationQueue](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/NSOperationQueue_class/) is the container class in charge of handling operations, sending them to be executed, prioritizing the execution order, handling the threads to which every operation is assigned or using [GCD](https://developer.apple.com/library/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/).

 ## Operation dependencies